Popular Front (Tunisia): Emergence of the Popular Front

-In October 2012, the coalition was formed, bringing together 12 mainly left-wing Tunisian parties including the Democratic Patriots' Unified Party, the Workers' Party, Green Tunisia, the Movement of Socialist Democrats (which has since left), the Tunisian Ba'ath Movement and Arab Democratic Vanguard Party, two different parties of the Iraqi branch of Ba'ath Party, and other progressive parties.
-The number of parties involved in the coalition has since decreased to nine.
+Among the 12 members in the coalition were the Democratic Patriots' Unified Party, the Workers' Party, Green Tunisia, the Movement of Socialist Democrats (which has since left), the Tunisian Ba'ath Movement and Arab Democratic Vanguard Party, two different parties of the Iraqi branch of Ba'ath Party, and other progressive parties.
+The number of parties involved in the coalition has since decreased to 9.
 Approximately 15,000 people attended the coalition's first meeting in Tunis.
+In 2015, three years after their establishment, the Popular Front held 15 out of the 217 seats in the Assembly of the Representatives in Tunisia.